 Our primary mission is to improve the lives of cocoa farmers in West Africa, and, by creating a farmer-ownership model we have ensured Kuapa Kokoo benefits financially from access to the highest point of the value chain.
 Introducing manufacturing in Ghana would not bring as much benefit, as well as introducing new financial and environmental restraints on getting the chocolate to market.
 As the UK market prefers milk chocolate, milk and other ingredients would have to be imported, and stocks would have to be refrigerated in factories and on ships as chocolate melts instantly in the high temperatures in Ghana, resulting in a product that would be much more expensive for people to buy.

 As a responsible company Divine is conscious of its environmental impact, and we are committed to doing our best to continuously make improvements to reduce it.
 We use limited airfreight in our supply chain, and keep up to date with best practice regarding all the materials we use.
 Our packaging is reviewed annually with respect to environmental impact.
 While ensuring our products are all kept protected and delicious, as well as looking lovely and irresistible on shelf, we are constantly looking to reduce and improve our packaging.
-Latest developments include keeping our Easter Egg packaging to a minimum with no plastic, removing the cellophane wrapper from the Divine Advent Calendars, cutting down ‘chocolate miles’ in our supply chain, and sourcing almost all our seasonal packaging locally in the UK.
+Latest developments include keeping our Easter Egg packaging to a minimum with no plastic, using only FSC paper and board, removing the cellophane wrapper from the Divine Advent Calendars, cutting down ‘chocolate miles’ in our supply chain, and sourcing almost all our seasonal packaging locally in the UK.

 Twin, the NGO that helped to set up Divine, is working with its trading partners in Africa and Latin America, many of whom grow tree crops in tropical rainforests, to help them find ways to adapt to and mitigate the impact of climate change.
 Many of these producers are having to cope with increasingly erratic rainfall patterns that are effecting productivity.
 With support from Twin and local and international experts, these cooperatives are beginning to identify new or rediscover old production practices that can help them adapt to climatic change.
 In cocoa, for example, farmers can plant more shade trees in order to improve moisture conservation and increase biodiversity.
 Such tree planting projects are a ‘carbon sink’ and can therefore potentially attract payments from carbon offsetting schemes, which can help fund these important adaptation initiatives and even generate additional income for farmers.